 In keeping with our commitment to diversity and our mission of offering opportunities to students who might otherwise be foreclosed from pursuing a high quality legal education, the faculty Admissions Committee may consider an applicant through our discretionary admissions process, Sp.A.C.E..
 Through this process, the faculty carefully selects applicants who have outstanding performance records and exceptional aptitudes for the study of law that are not necessarily reflected by grades and LSAT scores alone.

 Applicants are encouraged to apply electronically through LSAC or may download an application from the site and send it through the mail.
-The application deadline for the fall 2014 entering class is April 1, 2014.
+The application deadline for the fall 2015 entering class has been extended to April 1, 2015.
 Admissions decisions are made from December to May and whenever possible, files are reviewed as they are completed.

 We invite you to explore our website for more information on the application process, financial aid opportunities, the J.D. curriculum and programs and our outstanding faculty.
 Applicants interested in admission criteria and procedures for the graduate (LL.M.) and Study Abroad programs should refer to those sections.